112523chen/Project_SA_CTP/README.md

 > Location of the machine learning models

 ### references/vectorizers
-> Location of teh vecotorizers for the machine learning model
+> Location of the vecotorizers for the machine learning model